 Define the room where you plan to install the lighting to determine its "foot-candle" measurement

 Different rooms need different amounts of light depending on how the rooms are used.
 Whether you plan to light the room for task work or for ambience, you can get a good idea of how bright a space should be by using a unit called a foot-candle.
 A foot-candle measures light intensity and is defined as the number of lumens cast on a one square foot area.
-The table below summarizes approximate light intensity ranges using foot-candles for several spaces.
+The adjacent table summarizes approximate light intensity ranges using foot-candles for several spaces.
 You can see, for example, that a kitchen or bathroom will require more light than a hallway or bedroom.

 Establish how many lumens will be needed to light your space